nus-cs2103/website-base/admin/tp-tasks-fragment.md

 While there is no universal set of rules on choosing version numbers for a product, **there is a convention named [SemVer](https://semver.org/) that is well-defined and widely used**.
 Our tP version numbers (`{{ version_mvp }}`, `{{ version_penultimate }}`, `{{ version_final }}` etc.) do not follow SemVer strictly though.
 </box>

+This is your first 'proper' iteration that delivers a product.
+Ensure you ==remember how you are expected to 'manage' an iteration== (graded), given in the panel below:

+{{ embed_topic("appendixE-gitHub.md#tp-schedule-tracking", "Admin " + icon_embedding + " Appendix E(extract): **Project schedule tracking**", "1", indent="1") }}

 {% endcall %}
 {#---------------------------------------------------#}
 {% call show_tp_week_outro("cs2103", 9) %}

--- [More details to be added] --
+Phew!
+Hope your first product release went well, and was on time.
+If it didn't, not to worry; we have more tries to get it right.

+For now, give some thoughts to the following questions (the answer will be needed for an activity in the next iteration):

-Were you able to deliver on time?
+* Were you able to deliver on time?
+If not, why?

-How do initial effort estimations compare to actual effort?
+* How do initial effort estimations compare to actual effort?
+Took more or less effort than anticipated?

 {% endcall %}

 {#====================================================================================================================#}